Southeast Attack Squadron (SAS)

 a.
 Any ship over 40,000 tons standard displacement or 60" scale length (in 1/144 scale) may cover all four quadrants with firing cannons.

 b.
-Any ship over 40,000 tons standard displacement or 60" scale length (in 1/144 scale) may have one rotating turret with one cannon.
-When so equipped a ship may have no more than two side firing cannons, one rotating and one static, covering the same side quadrant.
+Any ship over 40,000 tons standard displacement or 60" scale length (in 1/144 scale) may have three (3) side firing cannons in separate turrets.
+When so equipped a ship may have no more than two side firing cannons covering the same side quadrant.

 c.
-The following ships may have two side firing cannons in a single turret covering a side quadrant provided that they are the only side firing cannons covering that quadrant:
+The following ships may have two side firing cannons in a single turret covering a side quadrant provided that they are the only side firing cannons covering that quadrant, for a maximum of four (4) side firing cannons:

 d.
-Any authorized ½ battle unit may be used as either of the following:
+Any authorized ½ battle unit may be used as any of the following:

 2) A ½ unit